dynamsoft-docs/label-recognition-docs/programming-v1.2.1/java/api-reference/dlr-runtime-settings.md

 # class com.dynamsoft.dlr.DLRRuntimeSettings
-Defines a struct to configure the barcode reading runtime settings.
-These settings control the barcode recognition process such as which barcode types to decode.
+Defines a struct to configure the text recognizer runtime settings.
+These settings control the text recognition process.

 ## Attributes